Logo DesignBrand Strategy & PositioningModern Graphic Design

 The Evolution of an Icon

-Microsoft did not reach Squareness in one step.
+Microsoft did not achieve Squareness in a single step.

 Do you remember the logo with a wavy flag?
 Yeah, let’s forget about that one.
 The current version dates back to 2012 and represents modernisation at its best: